 -

-Check the pads.
-If they're worn or contaminated with oil, it's best to replace them.
+Check the pills.
+If they are worn or contaminated with oil, it is best to replace them.

 -

-Center the brake caliper.
-Loosen the bolts, operate the lever, and tighten them again to ensure proper alignment.
+ECinto the brake caliper.
+Loosen the screws, operate the lever, and tighten them again so that it is properly aligned.

 -

-If they're hydraulic, check the brake fluid.
-If the lever is soft, there may be air in the brake system and it needs to be bled.
+If they are hydraulic, check the brake fluid.
+If the lever is soft, there may be air in the circuit and bleeding may be necessary.

 Transmission repair and adjustment